jamie-allen/console_demo/readme.md

 # Console Test
-This is a repo where I was playing around with using the Typesafe Console with my own sample application, to get a feel for what was involved in getting it up and running.
+Consider this a QuickStart guide for getting up and running with the Typesafe Console.
+This repo contains a very simple little Akka application I built to get a feel for how to integrate the Console.
 Feel free to copy and use anything you like in trying to get similar results with your own application.

+## NOTE
+* Until the console-instrumented versions of the Akka JARs are made generally available (which should happen in the next few weeks), you must have sbt credentials to access the repo and download them.
+* You must have the atmos and console application scripts to run the analytics collector and console locally.
+I'm still not sure where the general public will be able to access those, but we will definitely make them available

 # How to use it with your application
 * Install Mongo 2.0.x (using 2.2.x will result in a ClassCastException converting a java.lang.Boolean to a java.lang.Integer or some such nonsense).